Skip navigation

 If the Defendant does not attend, you may ask the Court for a Judgment ordering them to pay the sum claimed, together with your Court fee and fixed costs.

-If the Defendant attends, the Judge will ask you both to briefly explain your claim and defence.
+If the Defendant attends, the Judge will ask you both to briefly explain your claim and defense.
 They will not make a decision on the case on that day, so you do not need to bring all of your evidence.

 If the Defendant contests the claim (denies that the money is owed, either in full or in part), the Court will refer the case to mediation.
 A date will be set for this to take place usually within a couple of weeks.

-Mediation
+6. Mediation

 The vast majority of cases brought to Court each year are resolved at mediation.
 It is a free service offered by the Court to give parties a chance to resolve their dispute and avoid spending a long time preparing for a stressful and potentially costly trial.
-Mediations are held in private.
+Mediation hearings are held in private.

 At your appointment, you and your Defendant work with a trained neutral mediator who listens to your views and helps you to negotiate a settlement.
 The mediator will not try to force you to reach an agreement.